guillaumetremeau/FarmListenField/README.md

 }
 ```
 ### Summary
-- summary(startDate: String!, endDate: String!): Float // Calculate the expenses summary of your activities
+- summary(startDate: String!, endDate: String!): Float // Calculate the expenses summary of your activities (in Baht)
 ##
 Possible Improvements:
 - Use uuid